-- "The cabin's sumptuous, finely stitched leather and overlays of wood and metal bear a passing resemblance to the up-market Porsche Panamera." -- Kelley Blue Book
+- "Inside the 2014 Porsche Cayenne are sumptuous, finely stitched leather and overlays of wood and metal.
+The look strongly recalls the up-market Porsche Panamera sedan." -- Kelley Blue Book

 - "There was ample room for two adults in the rear seats, but no third row is offered." -- MarketWatch (2012)

 - "Yet after a couple of days things fell readily to hand, and I must admit in the end I preferred all those levers and buttons to trying to figure out options and systems on a navi screen." -- MarketWatch (2012)

 - "The Cayenne has a maximum luggage capacity of 62.9 cubic feet (a figure reduced to 59.7 and 60.2, respectively for the Hybrid and Turbo models).
-This is on the small side for the Cayenne's class." -- Edmunds
+This is on the small side for the Cayenne's class." -- Edmunds (2013)

 - "One downside is the just under 60 cubic feet of storage with the rear seats down, a bit below the competition." -- MarketWatch (2012)